LrWm3/ExcelMazeGenerator/README.md

 ##### Global Settings

 The global settings affect all of the maze paths during generation.
+They include:
 - the position and size of the square in which mazes will be generated
 - the number of maze paths that will be generated
 - a random seed value, which is used by the macro to generate the maze